bopdesign/terminus-scripts/README.md

 # Terminus Scripts

-This is a project meant to help with everyday work with terminus using command line.
+This is a project for the [Pantheon](https://pantheon.io/) clients, who want to utilize it's command line interface, [Terminus](https://pantheon.io/docs/terminus/).
+The scripts are meant to ease the everyday work with Terminus, so you don't have to remember all the commands and parameters.

 ## Requirements

-**This project uses shell aliases to call scripts as commands, however it's not required.**

-You can call a script using the syntax:
+**This project uses shell aliases to call scripts as commands, however it's not required.** So you can call a script using the syntax:
 ```bash
 $ sh terminus-scripts/[script-name].sh command options
 ```